-Jennifer Aniston Is Not “Moving On” With Jake Gyllenhaal Despite Tabloid Report [Debunked]
+Jennifer Aniston Is Not ‘Moving On’ With Jake Gyllenhaal Despite Tabloid Report [Debunked]

 The “insider” added that Jake and Jennifer met up in New York last week for a dinner date and that the former Friends actress felt good to have some “male attention” after her breakup with Justin.

 But Gossip Cop claims that this notion that Jennifer and Jake are dating stems from an article that appeared in Woman’s Day recently.
 They reported that Aniston and Gyllenhaal went on a secret date in New York in April.
 But the celebrity rumor watchdog debunked that story.
 Gossip Cop countered that Jake Gyllenhaal was not in New York when the date purportedly happened.
-His rep stated that he was in Los Angeles shooting the film, Velvet Buzzsaw.
+His rep stated that he was in Los Angeles shooting the film Velvet Buzzsaw.
 Jennifer was in the city at the time and was seen at a restaurant called Nello but that sighting happened during the day and Jake was nowhere in sight.

-So the original story that the recent Closer article is based is not factual.
+So the original story that the recent Closer article is based on is not factual.

 Jennifer Aniston "Moving On" With Jake Gyllenhaal? https://t.co/KkicFJriRc pic.twitter.com/WgS6Qf11qC